-Others take out this sort of cover simply because they want to be able to leave a set amount for their family when they die.
+However, there are other compelling reasons to take out level term life insurance.
+For example, many people take out this sort of cover because they want to be able to leave a set amount to provide for their family if they die unexpectedly.

 Level term life insurance is the ideal option if you are looking for a set amount of cover for a certain period.
-However, if you are thinking of buying a policy specifically to cover a debt that will shrink over time, you might be better off opting for ‘decreasing’ rather than level cover.
+However, if you are thinking of buying a policy specifically to cover a debt that will shrink over time, such as a repayment mortgage, you might be better off opting for ‘decreasing’ rather than level cover.

 Decreasing life insurance policies pay out an amount which reduces over time, and means your premiums will be cheaper than with a level term life insurance policy.

-Family income benefit policies pay out a monthly income from the point of claim to the end of the policy term and, again, can work out cheaper.
+Another alternative is a family income benefit policy, which will pay out a monthly income from the point of claim to the end of the policy term and, again, can work out cheaper.

 Always give careful thought as to which kind of policy is likely to suit your needs, and compare a wide range of policies before buying cover.
 Premiums can vary hugely depending on which provider you go to.

-You should regularly review your life insurance to ensure it still meets your needs, especially if your circumstances change.
+You should regularly review your life insurance to make sure it still meets your needs, especially if your circumstances change.